 They may also start their careers by working as part-time consultants until they can create a portfolio and build their clientele.
 Potential clients include businesses looking to improve the quality of their workers' dress style and celebrities who need styling services for an event.
-Public figures such as politicians may also hire image consultants to develop a presentable look before an appearance.
+Public figures, such as politicians, may also hire image consultants to develop a presentable look before an appearance.
 Any company that deals with fashion may use image consultants for various projects.

 Step 3: Join a Professional Organization

 Groups such as the Association of Image Consultants International offer networking, continuing education and certification opportunities to their members.
-Image consultants who join these types of organization may be able to further their careers.
+Image consultants who join these types of organizations may be able to further their careers.